StudyVector works from your exact syllabus, your exact board, and your exact weak topics. Generic AI does not know that by default.

 Evaluation checklist

-Four questions before trusting any AI study tool
+Four questions before trusting any study tool

 Serious revision is not just chat.
 It should connect explanations to practice, feedback and the exact course being assessed.